-- Impact of commoditization and standardization on the channel
+- The impact of market and technology trends on the infrastructure channel

-- Emerging Channels and Trends in the Channel Ecosystem
+- Emerging Channels and Trends in the Infrastructure Ecosystem

 - Services Value in the Channel

-- Impact of the 3rd Platform on the Channel Ecosystem
+- The Impact of the 3rd Platform on the Infrastructure Channel

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- How will vendors optimize channel relationships during periods of market disruption?
+- How will infrastructure vendors optimize channel relationships during periods of market disruption?

-- What are the new and emerging channels, and what changes will vendors be expected to make to be successful?
+- What are the emerging channels and routes to market, and what changes will infrastructure vendors need to make to how they do business to be successful?

-- How will vendors manage to elevate the channel from business operations to a strategic asset?
+- How will infrastructure vendors/distributors elevate the channel from business operations to a strategic asset?

-- Can the channel create and capture new business with higher-value services?
+- How can the channel create and capture new business with higher-value services?